csuzw/lego-world-map-designer/README.md

 TODO:
 * Finish populating default cell values
-* Make it possible to choose any of the 3 map configurations (currently Europe centric)
+* Make it possible to choose any of the 3 map configurations (currently Europe and Africa centric)